How do I apply?

 How long does MSRP run?

 MSRP is a nine week program.
-In 2015 it will run from June 7th – August 8th.
+In 2015 it runs from June 7th – August 8th.
 Students are expected to participate for the entire duration of the program.

 I am more interested in biology and neuroscience-related research.
 Is there a place for me within the MSRP?